Facts about Vaccines for Seasonal Influenza

 - Anyone 19 through 49 years of age who has an underlying health condition that increases the risk of complications from influenza (see box)

-- Anyone who lives with or cares for infants under 6 months of age
+- Anyone who lives with or cares for children less than five years old, especially infants younger than 6 months

 - Asthma and other chronic respiratory conditions